devkapa/insidia-discontinued/README.md

-# Studium
+# Insidia
-Studium is a study-oriented tool to write, collate and share notes, both typed and handwritten.
-It is part of the **skarcade** suite of student utility apps.
+Math no longer has to be criminal.
+Visualise stunning live graphs, improve your understanding of math and check your solutions.
+Insidia is part of the **skarcade** suite of student utility apps.